Healthy Electrolyte Drink Recipe Without Artificial Ingredients

 Keto Electrolyte Drink: Low-Carb Modifications

-• Eliminate Sweeteners: Don’t use honey or maple syrup to keep carbs down.
+• Skip the sweeteners: Omit honey or maple syrup to keep carbs low.

-• Use Liquid Monk Fruit Extract: For sweetness, try a few drops of liquid monk fruit extract or stevia glycerite.
+• Use low-carb flavoring: Add a few drops of liquid monk fruit extract or stevia glycerite if you want sweetness with no carbs.

 Electrolytes Without Stevia or Citric Acid Alternatives